libsl3 1.3.51003

 sl3::DbValue::setNull can be used to set a value to Null.

-There are 2 version for each of this function.
+There are two versions of each of these functions.
 With and without a default value as argument.

-The version without a default value will throw a sl3::ErrNullValueAccess exception is case that sl3::DbValue::isNull is true for the instance.
+The version without a default value will throw a sl3::ErrNullValueAccess exception if sl3::DbValue::isNull is true for the instance.

-The version with a default value as argument will return the passed argument in case that the current sl3::DbValue::isNull.
+The version with a default value as argument will return the passed argument if the current sl3::DbValue::isNull is true.

-If a type getter is used for a wrong storage type a sl3::ErrTypeMisMatch exception is thrown.
+If a type getter is used for the wrong storage type, a sl3::ErrTypeMisMatch exception is thrown.

-This function always requires a default value which has to be one of the 4 value types.
+This function always requires a default value which has to be one of the four value types.

 Example